interstar/sdidesk/README.md

 # SdiDesk
 Automatically exported from code.google.com/p/sdidesk

-This was a version of SdiDesk that I had converted from VB Classic to VB.NET.
-I'm not a VB.NET programmer, but at the time it felt like this was one possible future for SdiDesk.
-So I hired someone to do it.
+This was a version of SdiDesk, a wiki-like personal notebook that I wrote in 2004, that has been ported from VB Classic to VB.NET.

+At the time it felt like this was one possible future for SdiDesk.
+So I hired someone to do it, as I wasn't experienced with VB.NET myself.

-In the event, I never went further.
+In the event, I never took it further.
 I didn't really want to commit more to the Microsoft treadmill, and VB.NET seemed a hell of a lot more clunky and awkward than VB Classic, losing the main attraction of being in VB at all.

-Ultimately I decided that the future of SdiDesk was conversion to the Smallest Federated Wiki and / or possibly my new Outliner with Wiki Linking.
-In both cases, the UI and the bulk of the code moves into javascript while a light server is in Python or Java.
-(And may go away altogether if I adopt remoteStorage.js.)

-Find out more on [Project ThoughtStorms](http://project.thoughtstorms.info/)

-This code is new in github as it's been rescued from Google Code (which is now closing down) But I don't have any plans to work on it.
-However, if YOU are interested in SdiDesk in VB.NET, then message me.
-I can give you some overview of how it all works, and perhaps even get interested again :-)
+Ultimately I decided that the future of SdiDesk was something else.

+At this point in time (writing in 2023), all my experiments in wiki-like note-taking / tools for thought etc, are now focused on [Cardigan Bay](https://github.com/interstar/cardigan-bay) A Clojure based wiki-engine.
+Cardigan Bay is under active development, I'm using it for my own personal "digital garden" and other projects, and it has some cool features.
+Especially the ability to embed executable Clojure code on pages.

+I have no plans to continue working with SdiDesk or this code-base, but I'm leaving it here in case there are an VB coders who are interested.
+If that's you, then feel free to message me.
+I may be able to give you some pointers / explanation of how it works (to the extent I can remember)

+-- Phil Jones